 Over the next decade, we face together enormous challenges and opportunities.
 Fife's population is getting older.
 By 2024, the number of people, aged over 75 years, is predicted to increase by 44.6%.
 Many more people will be living with more than one long term condition (a 50% increase in the next ten years) and there are increasing demands on public services.
-The introduction and the impact of the Public Bodies (Joint Working) (Scotland) Act 2014 will drive the change.
+The introduction and the impact of the Public Bodies (Joint Working) (Scotland) Act 2014 will direct and support Partnerships to drive key actions and achieve change.